swathiradhakrishnan06/Business-Case-Netflix---Data-Exploration-and-Visualisation/README.md

 # Business-Case-Netflix---Data-Exploration-and-Visualisation

-About NETFLIX

-Netflix is one of the most popular media and video streaming platforms.
-They have over 10000 movies or tv shows available on their platform, as of mid-2021, they have over 222M Subscribers globally.
-This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.

-Business Problem

-Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries

-Dataset

-The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:

-Show_id: Unique ID for every Movie / Tv Show
-Type: Identifier - A Movie or TV Show
-Title: Title of the Movie / Tv Show
-Director: Director of the Movie
-Cast: Actors involved in the movie/show
-Country: Country where the movie/show was produced
-Date_added: Date it was added on Netflix
-Release_year: Actual Release year of the movie/show
-Rating: TV Rating of the movie/show
-Duration: Total Duration - in minutes or number of seasons
-Listed_in: Genre
-Description: The summary description

-Goal

-As you explore the data, keep in mind that you want to answer which type of shows to produce and how to grow the business.
-Ensure each recommendation is backed by data.
-The company is looking for data-driven insights, not personal opinions or anecdotes.
-Assume that you are presenting your findings to business executives who have only a basic understanding of data science.
-Avoid unnecessary technical jargon.
-Start by exploring a few questions: What type of content is available in different countries?
-How has the number of movies released per year changed over the last 20-30 years?
-Comparison of tv shows vs. movies.
-What is the best time to launch a TV show?
-Analysis of actors/directors of different types of shows/movies.
-Does Netflix has more focus on TV Shows than movies in recent years Understanding what content is available in different countries
+## 🎬 About Netflix

+Netflix is one of the world’s leading media and video streaming platforms.
+As of mid-2021, it offers over **10,000 movies and TV shows**, and serves more than **222 million subscribers** globally.
+This project explores a tabular dataset containing all listings available on Netflix — including details like cast, directors, ratings, release year, duration, and more.

+---

+## 🧠 Business Problem

+Netflix wants to make **data-driven decisions** on:
+- The **types of shows/movies** they should produce
+- How to **grow their presence in different countries**

+As a data analyst, your task is to explore the dataset and generate **insights backed by data** to help Netflix improve content strategy and expansion.

+---

+## 📂 Dataset Overview

+The dataset includes the following columns:

+- `show_id`: Unique ID for each movie/TV show
+- `type`: Indicates whether the entry is a Movie or TV Show
+- `title`: Title of the content
+- `director`: Director's name
+- `cast`: Main actors involved
+- `country`: Country of origin
+- `date_added`: Date when the content was added to Netflix
+- `release_year`: Actual year of release
+- `rating`: TV rating (e.g., TV-MA, PG-13)
+- `duration`: Duration in minutes or number of seasons
+- `listed_in`: Genres/categories
+- `description`: Brief summary or description

+---

+## 🎯 Project Goals

+The objective is to derive actionable insights by answering key questions such as:

+### 🔍 Content Insights by Geography
+- What types of content are available in different countries?
+- Which countries produce the most shows/movies on Netflix?

+### 🎥 TV Shows vs. Movies
+- Is Netflix focusing more on TV shows than movies in recent years?
+- What are the trends in the release of TV shows vs. movies?

+### 📅 Temporal Analysis
+- How has the number of releases changed over the past 20–30 years?
+- What is the best time of year to release a new TV show?

+### 👨‍🎤 Cast & Crew Analysis
+- Which actors or directors are most frequently featured?
+- Which genres are most associated with certain actors or directors?

+---

+## 🛠️ Tools & Technologies

+- **Python** for data cleaning and analysis
+- **Pandas** for data manipulation
+- **Matplotlib / Seaborn / Plotly** for data visualization
+- **Jupyter Notebook** for exploration and presentation

+---

+## 📈 Expected Outcomes

+- Identify the **optimal types of content** to produce by region
+- Recommend **timing strategies** for content release
+- Highlight **key actors, directors, and genres** that drive popularity
+- Suggest **market opportunities** based on content gaps in different countries

+---